getporter/porter/docs/content/slides/pack-your-bags-msp/index.md

 # Agenda

-1. What is CNAB?
+1. What is CNAB? - 15 minutes
-1. Build a bundle
+1. See some bundles - 10 minutes
-1. Install a bundle
+1. Build a bundle from scratch - 20 minutes
-1. Survey of CNAB ecosystem
+1. Walkthrough Porter - 10 minutes
-1. Create your own bundle
+1. The state of CNAB - 5 minutes
-1. The state of CNAB
+1. Choose your own adventure - 30 minutes

 ---
 name: introductions